 Digital media and design is a growing applied arts field.
-TU’s program will prepare graduates to work with interactive web and app development businesses creating educational, entertainment-based and commercial mobile apps, websites, modelers, concept artists and technical directors in animation studios, interactive gaming companies and virtual reality labs.
+TU’s program will prepare graduates to work with interactive web and app development businesses creating educational, entertainment-based and commercial mobile apps, websites, modelers, concept artists and technical directors in design studios, interactive gaming companies and virtual reality labs.

 Our students will interpret and synthesize information to create visual designs that problem solve through the use of photography, video, and multi-media, resulting in a digital media portfolio.
 Classes focus on graphic design principles across all multi-media platforms and how to deliver products for real-world clients.
 Students will be proficient in website development, video creation and the Adobe Creative Cloud toolkit to produce multi-media products.